 Patrick Reed involved in another rules question after ball gets stuck in tree | Golf News and Tour Information

-DUBAI, UAE — Adding yet another entry to the long list of Patrick Reed’s brushes with the Rules of Golf, the former Masters Champion found himself involved in what turned into an unusual discussion/decision when playing the 17th hole at the Emirates Club during Sunday’s third round of the Hero Dubai Desert Classic.
+DUBAI, UAE — Adding yet another entry to his list of brushes with the Rules of Golf—and another Twist to an already chaotic week at the DP World Tour event—Patrick Reed found himself involved in what turned into an unusual discussion/decision when playing the 17th hole at the Emirates Club during Sunday’s third round of the Hero Dubai Desert Classic.

-Later, after seeing video of the shot, the question arose as to whether the tree Reed was looking at was actually the tree into which Reed’s ball was headed.
-But, as above, Reed insisted that with 100 percent certainty he was able to identify his ball in the tree and eventually DP World Tour officials concurred, issuing a statement to confirm as much:
+After seeing the video of the shot, the question arose as to whether the tree Reed was looking at was actually the tree into which Reed’s ball appeared to be headed.
+You can see some of the footage below from the Golf Channel broadcast, along with Reed interacting with Feeney:

+But, again, Reed insisted that with 100 percent certainty he was able to identify his ball in the tree, and eventually the DP World Tour concurred, issuing a statement to confirm as much:

 “During round three of the Hero Dubai Desert Classic, two on course referees and several marshals identified that Patrick Reed’s ball had become lodged in a specific tree following his tee shot on 17.
 The DP World Tour Chief Referee joined the player in the area and asked him to identify his Distinctive ball markings.
 Using binoculars, the chief referee was satisfied that a ball with those markings was lodged in the tree.
 The player subsequently took an unplayable penalty drop (Rule 19.2c) at the point directly below the ball on the ground.
 To clarify, the player was not asked to specify the tree but to identify his Distinctive ball markings to confirm it was his ball.”